MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-5.md

 # 5 - Set shell variables from CLI output

 Now that you have the NIC ID, run `az network nic show` to get its information.
-Note that you don't need a resource group here, since the resource group name is contained within the Azure resource ID.
+You don't need a resource group here, since the resource group name is contained within the Azure resource ID.

 ```azurecli-interactive
 az network nic show --ids $nicId